Full-Length Campaign Film: This Is The PlaceWednesday, December 23, 2015

-The third in a summer postcard series featuring letters from students, Evan Williams ’17 writes from her Global Engagement internship on the Georgia coast (U.S.) barrier islands.
+The third in a summer postcard series featuring letters from students, Evan Williams ’17 writes from her Environmental Policy and Conservation Internship on the Georgia coast (U.S.) barrier islands.

 Gloria Samen '18 and Rocio Ortega '16 each had a big roles at the Girl Up Leadership Summit in D.C. this week, and both were chosen to meet First Lady Michelle Obama who was speaking at the event.